April 10, 2018 | Washington, D.C.

 LeadershIP 2018 addressed global legal and economic issues at the intersection of international IP and competition law related to the ICT sector, with a focus on scholarship, policy, and industry research.
 A broad network of experts, thought leaders, and policymakers with diverse viewpoints engaged in a research-based dialogue to drive informed policymaking.

 LeadershIP 2018 took place in the Knight Conference Center of The Newseum in Washington, D.C.

 *Recordings of the keynotes and panel sessions will be available shortly.

 |8:45am – 10:00am||

 The Great Patent Debate Continues

-IP and Antitrust Policies for enabling the Fourth Industrial Revolution
+International IP and Antitrust Policies for Innovation and the Race to 5G

 Antitrust Issues Involving Standard-Development Organizations